RB-DataAnalyst/RB_DataAnlayst.GitHub.io/projects/healthcare.md

 ORDER BY avg_procedures DESC;
 ```
 <img src="../images/SQL_health/3.1.png?raw=true"/>
-This analysis enhances understanding of procedural frequencies and aids in the hypothetical allocation of resources within educational simulations.
+This analysis enhances understanding of procedural frequencies and aids in the hypothetical allocation of resources.

 ---